wordofwarning/wordofwarning.org/current/2013-springsummer/pinchbeckghelani/index.md

 ![The Middle by Julian Hughes](TheMiddle.jpg)

 ####Who is he?
 Michael Pinchbeck is a writer, live artist and performance maker.
 He co-founded Metro-Boulot-Dodo in 1997 after studying Theatre and Creative Writing at Lancaster University.
-He left the company in 2004 to embark on a five-year live art project ­ *The Long and Winding Road*, performed at the IC A(London), Ikon Gallery (Birmingham) and The Bluecoat (Liverpool).
-Michaewas commissioned by Nottingham Playhouse to write *The White Album* (2006) and *The Ashes* (2011) and was awarded a bursary by Theatre Writing Partnershi pand funding from the British Council to research a new lay*Bolero*.
+He left the company in 2004 to embark on a five-year live art project­ *The Long and Winding Road*, performed at thIC I(London), Ikon Gallery (Birmingham) and The Bluecoat (Liverpool).
+Michaewas commissioned by Nottingham Playhouse to write *The White Album* (2006) and *The Ashes* (2011) and was awarded a bursary by Theatre Writing Partnershi pand funding from the British Council to research a w p lay*Bolero*.

 He is currently working on a trilogy of devised performances inspired by Shakespearean plays: *The Beginning*, *The Middle* and *The End*.
 In 2008, Michael was selected by Arts Council England to represent the UK at the Biennale for